blues/note-arduino/README.md

 # note-arduino

-The note-arduino Arduino library for communicating with [Blues Wireless][blues] via serial or I²C.
+The note-arduino Arduino library for communicating with the[Blues Wireless][blues] Notecard via serial or I²C.
 Includes example sketches in the [examples directory](examples).